open-tale/open-tale.github.io/_docs/05-skills.md

 * If the SP is higher than the target's Toughness, the target gets marked with a Crippled mark of level SP.

-* A character with a Crippled mark will have the Inferiority modifier applied to its next rolls for Motion.
+* A character with a Crippled mark will have the Disadvantage modifier applied to its next rolls for Motion.

 * The Crippled mark wears off in the end of the target's next turn.